Using Linux for Business

 If you are running a Microsoft Domain, Linux desktops are slightly more difficult to integrate.
 Linux can also never be totally controlled by Group Policies like Windows can.

 Linux will also not run your proprietary application written for Windows, or that expensive accounting package you pay big money for each year.

 If you have just started your small business and are not married to software or operating system you can save a lot of money using Open-Source options.
-Linux desktop has come a long way from the “Geeks Only” approach and there are many desktop friendly version which offer a lot of excellent business software.
+Linux desktop has come a long way from the “Geeks Only” approach and there are many desktop-friendly versions that offer a lot of excellent business software.

 - Ubuntu Ubuntu is a free operating system that can be used for both desktop systems and servers.
-It contains everything you need for the office, including a web browser, software for presentation, document and spreadsheets, as well as instant messaging.
-It has regular updates, new releases, and a reputation for being user friendly and easy to install.
+It contains everything you need for the office, including a web browser, software for presentations, documents, and spreadsheets, as well as instant messaging.
+It has regular updates, new releases, and a reputation for being user-friendly and easy to install.

 - Debian Debian is a free variant known for its abundance of software options.
 There are currently almost 18,000 software packages for eleven different computer architectures, making it highly versatile and customizable to your needs.
 Software available for the OS includes everything from standard web browsers to language interpreters and tools for scientific work.

 - RedHat Redhat offers some of the most popular enterprise Linux software.
 Available for both servers and desktops, the software offers a comprehensive suite of productivity software as well as easy-to-use and reliable options for managing multiple servers and mainframes for a price considerably lower than that of proprietary software.

 - GNOME GNOME is another free desktop environment.
 Business owners can benefit not only from its cost, but also from its dedication to accessibility for the disabled, large amount of available software, and extensive development platform for building new applications.

 Linux has a good choice of email clients.
 Here is a list of them with a quick description.